+(i) Market risk

-(i) Currency risk
+Currency risk

-Some of the operating expenses and cash and cash equivalents held are denominated in foreign currencies and as such are subject to currency risk.
-The Company does not enter into derivative financial instruments to mitigate this risk but the Company does not believe its net exposure to foreign exchange risk is significant as most funds are held by the Company in Canadian dollars.
+The Company is exposed to currency risk related to the fluctuation of foreign exchange rates.
+Some of the operating expenses and cash and cash equivalents held are denominated in foreign currencies.
+The Company does not enter into derivative financial instruments to mitigate this risk but the Company does not believe its net exposure to foreign exchange risk is significant as no significant financial assets or financial liabilities were held in foreign currencies.